ScottLogic/blog/_posts/2025-08-21-css-length-units.markdown

 `rem` - like `em` but the proportions are in reference to the root font-size (of the `html` tag) instead of the parent, so our component will stay the same size regardless of their parents.

-By default, the browser default font-size is `16px` but if we set the following rules,  our base font-size will be the equiavalent of `10px` so `1rem=10px`, which make it easy to calculate -
+By default, the browser default font-size is `16px` but if we set the following rules,  our base font-size will be the equivalent of `10px` so `1rem=10px`, which make it easy to calculate -

 ```css
 html { font-size: 62.5%; }
 body { font-size: 1.6rem; }
 ```

-Why not simply use `px` instead? because we said that `16px` is the default size and the user might decide to change it in the user-settings for accessibility reasons.
+Why not simply use `px` instead?
+Because we said that `16px` is the default size and the user might decide to change it in the user-settings for accessibility reasons.
 If our layout is based on `px` it would ignore the user setting and provide a sub-optimal experience with a broken layout or a layout too small for the user to read.

 `[s,l,d]v[h,w,i,b,min,max]`- 24 different viewport-based measure units refering to visible area of the web page on the user’s device.